-After days, weeks and months of research, I started learning about natural remedies to improve my son’s acid reflux problems.
-I also switched from using cans and boxes to cooking from scratch using fresh ingredients.
-I bought a Vitamix blender to make smoothies (blends everything in seconds with a super smooth texture) and later on an Omega juicer.
+After days, weeks, and months of research, I started learning about natural remedies to improve my son’s acid reflux problems.
+Decided to switch from using cans and boxes to cooking from scratch using fresh ingredients.
+Bought a Vitamix blender to make smoothies (blends everything in seconds with a super-smooth texture) and later on an Omega juicer.
 Two essential tools in our kitchen today!

-1. Aloe Vera- Aloe is a plant used to soothe burns, heal wounds, and help with the digestive system.
-Aloe Vera is also anti-inflammatory and helps with acid reflux by soothing the esophagus.
-It contains vitamins and minerals that also are great for a good digestion.
+Aloe is a plant used to soothe burns, heal wounds, and help with the digestive system.
+Aloe Vera is also anti-inflammatory and helps with acid reflux by soothing the esophagus, studies show.
+It contains vitamins and minerals that also are great for good digestion.
 I mix it with smoothies and it works great.
-You can easily find Aloe Vera at a health food store like Whole Foods or buy the 100% pure juice.
+You can easily find Aloe Vera at a health food store like Whole Foods or buy 100% pure juice.

-2. Ginger– A flowering plant that has been used for medicinal purposes for many generations.
-Ginger is anti-bacterial and anti-inflammatory.
+A flowering plant that has been used for medicinal purposes for many generations, ginger is anti-bacterial and anti-inflammatory.
 It is commonly used to treat nausea and vomiting, symptoms that are common with acid reflux.
 Find ginger at a health food store, grate it and add it to your smoothie blends or as a spice in meals.
 Ginger tea is also great for morning sickness.

-4. Turmeric- Used as a powerful anti-inflammatory medicine, turmeric helps reduce reflux symptoms.
-It is a plant in the ginger family and used in many curry dishes.
-Turmeric helps with digestion and prevents acid build up.
+Used as a powerful anti-inflammatory medicine, turmeric helps reduce reflux symptoms.
+It is a plant in the ginger family and is used in many curry dishes.
+Turmeric helps with digestion and prevents acid buildup.
 Add a teaspoon of turmeric to your meals in powder form or buy it fresh and just grate it.